JuliaKramek/flights-elt-medallion-pipeline/README.md

 * **Producer** reads data and sends it to a Kafka topic
 * **Consumer** listens to the topic and inserts data into `bronze.travel_raw`
-* Streaming operates independently from Airflow
+* Kafka streaming is triggered as part of the Airflow orchestration workflow

 This enables: